Time or space? Why not both?

 Time travel is a difficult concept to wrap your head around.
 It seems to violate the rules of cause and effect when the time traveler arrives before their departure.
-And there’s the classic time travel paradox: what if I do something in the past that changes the present such that I don’t travel into the past?
-This is known as the grandfather paradox: What if I were to accidentally kill my own grandfather so I was never even born?
-Then I couldn’t have traveled back, so I’d still be alive to travel back, ugh.
+And there’s the classic grandfather paradox.
+What if I were to accidentally kill my own grandfather so I was never even born?
+Then I couldn’t travel back, so he’d still be alive and I could be born to travel back . . .

 Thinking about this stuff can make your head hurt.
-But what if cause and effect are inextricably linked?
-If so, our time traveler would be constrained by history.
-Anything he or she does during their trip would have occurred before they left.
-They couldn’t do anything in the past that hadn’t already happened.
+But maybe cause and effect are inextricably linked.
+If so, the time traveler would be constrained by history.
+The events of their trip would have occurred before they left.
+They wouldn’t be able to do anything in the past that hadn’t already happened.
 There would be no paradox, because they’d be forced to play out the historical record.
 It might feel like being a puppet, bereft of free will.
 And, having already shown up in the past, the future trip would be inevitable.

 DON'T LOSE THESE NOTES!

 I glanced at my smartwatch and confirmed that the ball was marked with today’s date and the current time.
 This must be a gag, but is that my handwriting?
 I wasn’t sure what to think.
 I looked more closely; it was just an ordinary ping pong ball marked up with a fine-point Sharpie.

 I was tempted to show my co-workers the ball when they came in, but something held me back.
 It was just too weird to share, so I put the ball in a drawer for safekeeping and went on with my day.
 I had several laptops to flatten and refresh for new users, and one that was seriously broken and needed a new motherboard.
 By the time I finished work, I’d decided to just follow the instructions on the ball and see what happened.